The Orpheus Syndrome: Plot

-Following her advice, Arthur contacts LAM film archivist, Raoul (Luis Guzmán), to retrieve for him the tapes of the incident.
+Following her advice, Arthur contacts Raoul (Luis Guzmán), LAM's film archivist, to retrieve the film reel of the incident.
 He discovers that Laura was responsible for Lily's death by disabling the light that would have alerted to her drowning.
-He then confronts Laura, who had just called Raoul herself to get to the footage, only to learn that Arthur has it.
-He claims he will protect her and destroys the reel before leaving.
+He confronts Laura, who has just called Raoul herself to get the footage, only to learn that Arthur has it.
+Arthur claims he will protect her and destroys the reel before leaving.
 However, Laura discovers that the reel is missing some parts, while Arthur collapses back home after having been preemptively poisoned by Laura.
-Charlie, who arrives to see an unconscious Arthur on the driveway, calls for help and leaves to avoid detection, but notices some decorative gravel from Laura's driveway embedded in Arthur's tires.
+Charlie calls for help and leaves to avoid detection but notices the decorative gravel from Laura's driveway embedded in Arthur's tires.
 Arthur is pronounced dead.
-The next day, Charlie goes to see Laura to inquire about Arthur's visit, and detects that Laura lies when she denies her involvement in his and Max's deaths.
+The next day, Charlie sees Laura to inquire about Arthur's visit, and detects that she is lying when she denies involvement in his and Max's deaths.

-She returns to the workshop where she stumbles upon Raoul, and together they infer what has actually happened, just before Laura barges in with LAM workers to seize all of Arthur's possessions.
-She intends to use them for an exhibit dedicated to Arthur's memory at LAM's headquarters, while recovering any loose film to destroy later.
-Charlie notices that she missed the incriminating tapes, hidden in one of Arthur's sculptures.
-She infiltrates LAM's memorial but is caught by Laura, who has her removed from the building, and then fires Raoul for mishandling the archives.
-However, Raoul's keycard has not been deactivated yet, so he helps Charlie infiltrate LAM again.
-They retrieve the footage, and play it in front of the attendees.
-Laura, her mind derailed by guilt over her crimes, begins to hallucinate Arthur in the crowd and the Orpheus Syndrome exhibit coming to life.
-She eventually runs after a vision of Max, and follows it in jumping off a balcony.
-Charlie and Raoul fail to catch up with her, and are horrified as they find her body laying on the ground, her face with an expression of peace on it.
+Charlie returns to the workshop and stumbles upon Raoul.
+Together they infer what has actually happened, just before Laura barges in with LAM workers to seize Arthur's possessions for a memorial exhibit.
+Charlie notices that she missed the incriminating film, hidden in one of Arthur's sculptures.
+She infiltrates LAM's exhibit but is caught by Laura, who has her removed from the building and fires Raoul.
+However, Raoul's keycard is not deactivated, so he helps Charlie infiltrate LAM again.
+They retrieve the reel and play it in front of the attendees.
+Now exposed and wracked with guilt for her role in Lily's death, Laura begins to hallucinate Arthur in the crowd and the exhibit coming to life.
+She eventually runs after a vision of Max and follows it in jumping off a balcony.
+Charlie and Raoul fail to catch up with her and are horrified as they find her body, her face with an expression of peace on it.